dimays/visualiching/README.md

 python manage.py migrate
 ```

+*Note: If you would prefer using your own Postgres database instead, you can first add a record in the .env file for the DATABASE_URL variable, set to the database connection URL for your pgdb, and VisualIChing will automatically use that connection instead of creating a local sqlite database.
+This is the type of database connection used in production.*

-7. Create a superuser for admin control over your local database:
+### 7. Create a superuser for admin control over your local database:

 ```
 python manage.py createsuperuser
 ```

-8. Pre-populate your dev database with dev dummy data, including Users, Credits, Readings, and all the core data models (Hexagrams, HexagramLines, Trigrams, Line Types)
+### 8. Pre-populate your dev database with dev dummy data, including Users, Credits, Readings, and all the core data models (Hexagrams, HexagramLines, Trigrams, Line Types)

 ```
 python visual_i_ching_app/devtools/add_dummy_data.py
 ```

-9. Collect static files to serve up locally
+### 9. Collect static files to serve up locally

 ```
 python manage.py collectstatic
 ```

-10. Start the development server
+### 10. Start the development server

 ```
 python manage.py runserver
 ```

-11. Open your browser and navigate to http://localhost:8000 to access VisualIChing.
+### 11. Open your browser and navigate to http://localhost:8000 to access VisualIChing.
 You can login using the superuser credentials you created in step 7.

 ## Contributing